badjware/certbot-dns-cpanel/README.md

 -d '*.example.com'
 ```

-You can also specify a installer plugin with the `--installer` option.
+You can also specify a installer plugin with the `--installer` option:

 ``` bash
 certbot run \
 --authenticator certbot-dns-cpanel:cpanel \